sgarciajaramillo/terraform-modules/GCP/examples/ha-active-passive/README.md

 ## How do you run these examples?

 1. Install [Terraform](https://www.terraform.io/).
-1. Open `variables.tf`,  and fill in any required variables that don't have a default.
+1. Open `variables.tf`,  and fill in required variables that don't have a default.
+(CREDENTIALS, GCP_PROJECT, SERVICE_ACCOUNT_EMAIL, IMAGE, LICENSE_FILE)
 1. Run `terraform get`.
 1. Run `terraform init`.
 1. Run `terraform plan`.